 Undergraduate students who will present after they complete their degree (ex.
 May graduates who will present after commencement) are ineligible.

-Applicants for UGP Conference Travel Grants are eligible to receive one award per fiscal year, contingent on the availability of funds.
-In the case of limited funds, eligible candidates who have not already been recipients of UGP Conference Travel Grants will be given preference.
+Applicants for UGE Conference Travel Grants are eligible to receive one award per fiscal year, contingent on the availability of funds.
+In the case of limited funds, eligible candidates who have not already been recipients of UGE Conference Travel Grants will be given preference.

 Application & Reimbursement Process

 Applications are due no later than one month prior to travel.
 Decisions are made on a rolling basis, and grants are awarded based on the availability of airfare vouchers and/or funds.

 To apply, eligible undergraduate students submit an online application including an abstract of the accepted paper or poster presentation and documentation from the conference host organization confirming their proposal has been accepted.

 Applicants are notified via e-mail with a grant decision within three weeks of submission.